ajuvonen/getfit/README.md

 GetFit is a simple frontend-only exercise planner created with Vue3, TypeScript, and Vite.
 Used libraries include Pinia, Vuetify, Cypress and Vitest.
 For CI, the project uses Github Actions.

-To test this app in production, visit <https://ajuvonen.github.io/getfit>
+To test this app in production, visit <https://ajuvonen.github.io/getfit>.
+You can also install the app as a PWA on your own device.

 ## Requirements

 Node 20+

+PWA functionalities require a PWA-compatible browser.

 ## Running e2e tests